rdclark/iota-beyond-rest/BeyondREST.markdown

 ## Lab: Experimenting with degraded reliability

-1. Set up one of your previous demos.
+1. Set up an echo server (e.g. topic reflector or queues with echo)
+2. Add sending a stream of messages
-2. Interfere with the connection quality.
+3. Interfere with the connection quality
-3. Examine the results.
+4. Examine the results
+5. Try with another configuration

 # Recovery strategies